diessica/unit.styl/README.md

 ## samples
 #### → relative ⇔ absolute
-With **unit.styl**, relative units can be absolute and absolute units can be relative! :-)
+Relative units can be absolute and absolute units can be relative! :-)

 > A context is **required**  for relative units (`rem`, `%`).
 Only conversions between `px` ⇔ `pt` don't require context.